michaeljball/Marlin/README.md

 #Teensy 3.1 Porting Project#

-This copy of Marlin is an initial effort to port to Teensy 3.1 (32 bit ARM) by Paul PaulStoffregen
+This copy of Marlin is an initial effort to port to Teensy 3.1 (32 bit ARM) by Paul Stoffregen

 Forked from his git:  https://github.com/PaulStoffregen/Marlin